New beat: History

 New beat originated in Belgium in 1987, and was popular in several music clubs across Western Europe.
 Sometimes described as "new wave disco beat" the genre has been characterized as a blend of new wave, hi-NRG, EBM (which also developed in Belgium), and acid house.
 New beat is the immediate precursor of hardcore electronic dance music, which developed in Belgium, the Netherlands, and Germany around 1990.
 Belgium's native form of hardcore that emerged from new beat is also known as Belgian techno or rave techno.

 The genre was "accidentally invented" in the nightclub Ancienne Belgique (AB) in Antwerp when DJ Dikke Ronny (literally "Fat Ronny") played the 45 rpm EBM record "Flesh" by A Split-Second at 33 rpm, with the pitch control set to +8.
 In addition to A Split-Second, new beat was also heavily influenced by other EBM acts such as Front 242, Signal Aout 42 and the Neon Judgement, as well as new wave acts such as Fad Gadget, Gary Numan, New Order, Boytronic and Anne Clark.
 Nightclubs such as the Boccaccio soon made the genre a major success.

 In contrast to EBM, new beat records did not appear within a certain subcultural context and were mostly produced to enter the international music charts.
 In Belgium, compilations such as New Beat Take 1 sold 40.000 units.
 The Belgian sound was re-introduced to the United States market in 1989 through a compilation album known as This Is the New Beat, released through Polygram Records.

 From 1988 to 1990, new beat spawned two short-lived subgenres with hard beat, a style that incorporated more elements of EBM (e.g. the Concrete Beat – "I Want You"; Major Problem – "I Still Have a Dream"; Tribe 22 – "Acid-New Beat"), and skizzo, a techno-influenced style, considerably faster than the original slow new beat style.

 The most commercially successful new beat groups were Confetti's and Lords of Acid, who received heavy airplay on the MTV Europe show Party Zone.
 A memorable novelty song was "Qui...?"
 (1989) by Brussels Sound Revolution, who sampled parts of a press conference speech by former prime minister Paul Vanden Boeynants after he was kidnapped by the gang of Patrick Haemers.
-The Bassline Boys attracted controversy, on the other hand, with their single Warbeat (1989), which sampled the voice of Adolf Hitler.

-New beat bands include A Split-Second, Ibiza, Lords of Acid, 101, Public Relations and Technotronic, while Belgian hardcore techno bands that emerged from the hard beat and skizzo subgenres include Set Up System, T99, Channel X, Praga Khan, Cubic 22, Meng Syndicate and the Immortals.
+New beat artists and bands include Lords of Acid and Technotronic, while Belgian hardcore techno bands that emerged from the hard beat and skizzo subgenres include T99, Praga Khan, Cubic 22, and the Immortals.